RinaldoBenaccetta/isidom/readme.md

 on the two classes.

-If in the application, classes are replaced only on HTMLELement a few number of times, the best for minification would be to use this instead of $replaceClass :
+If in the application, classes are replaced only on HTMLELement a few number of times, then the best for minification would be to not use
+$replaceClass, but instead use this :

     myElement[$classList].replace('oldClass', 'newClass')

-That's not apply if $forEach or other class and attributes manipulators are already used.
+That's doen't apply if $forEach or other classes and attributes manipulators are already used.
 In this case, the best is to use $replaceClass.

 #### Parameters